 3. In most cases, the biological child ought to speak with the grandparents in question.
 If there is a tense discussion to have, it can often defuse some of the tension by having the mother talk to her parents or the father talk to his parents.
 There are exceptions depending on the trust or lack of trust, but in general this principle holds true.

 4. Be willing to allow the grandparents to spoil in their house.
 That is the role of grandparents!
 It is their house so they can set the rules.
 My wife’s grandfather used to say, “If you don’t like the pancake you can throw it on the floor!”
 It will take work to undo some of that spoiling when you get home.
 That’s ok.
 Being spoiled a little bit will not hurt your children.

 5. On the other hand, we can’t let grandparents undermine our authority.
-Unfortunately I have heard of some situations where the grandparent essentially tells the children “Well your mom says we can’t do this but we are going to anyway.”
+Unfortunately, I have heard of some situations where the grandparent essentially tells the children, “Well, your mom says we can’t do this but we are going to anyway.”
 This is a wrong response by the grandparents.
 But if we, the parents, were a little less strict it might not put the grandparents in such an awkward position.
-Related to this, we want to secure the grandparents by-in on a standard we might ask them to enforce.
+Related to this, we want to secure the grandparents’ buy-in on a standard we might ask them to enforce.

-7. In addition, electronic devices as gifts (like a Kindle, or Ipad gift) might also be an exception.
+7. In addition, electronic devices as gifts might also be an exception.
 Similar to #6, while we may allow the grandparents to purchase gifts for the children at our house, I would strongly discourage them from purchasing electronics.
 We want it to be very clear that we the parents are providing use of electronics that belong to us.
 Therefore we can limit access time, have passwords, and go on it anytime we want.
-After all it does not belong to the child but us.
+After all, it does not belong to the child but us.
 We are merely letting them borrow it for a moment.